-Notice of Application and Entrance Examination for the Position of Police Officer Recruit
+Notice of Entrance Examination for Police Officer Recruit

 In accordance with local Civil Service Rules and Chapter 143 of the Texas Local Government Code, notice is hereby given that the City of Garland will begin taking applications for the position of Police Officer Recruit as described below:

 Begin Taking Applications: Friday, August 4, 2017 (Police Officer Recruit Employment Applications are only accepted on-line atwww.garlandtx.gov).

 Application Deadline: Friday, October 6, 2017 at 5:00p.m.
 CST

 Entrance Examination: Saturday, October 21, 2017 at 8:00a.m.
 CST at:

 South Garland High School, 600 Colonel Drive, Garland, TX 75043-2302 (the eligibility list created as a result of the examination will be effective from October 21, 2017 to October 21, 2018)